miniBill/witch-awakening/DLCs/Core/Quests.md

 Space suit optional.
 Culicarius is forming a task force to explore the perfectly smooth and spherical crater left by the condemned domain that was overtaken by Outsider abominations.
 He suspects something has gone wrong and is personally (with one of his clones) leading a strike team to explore the phenomenon.
 Something is blocking his divination, giving him concern, but the one thing he can see like a trapped lure; An old Lunabellan artifact thought to have been lost, calling him like a siren.
 It must be retrieved, but something clearly waiting at the bottom of that pit...
 A corrupted Domain where realspace should be, twisted with aberrant magic.

 Notes:
-+ You'll have a team of 3 other powerful witches not including you and Culicarius.
++ You’ll have a team of 3 other powerful witches not including you and Culicarius.
 Choose companions or make them up.
 + You risk ego death, or fates worse than death, if you fall to the abominations, as you run into twisted victims of Outsider corruption, both the pitiful, and the overpowering.